uncefact/project-vckit/rfcs/0000-template.md

 One paragraph explanation of the feature.

-> NOTE: If you are creating a **protocol** RFC, please use [this template](https://github.com/hyperledger/aries-rfcs/blob/main/0000-template-protocol.md) instead.

 ## Motivation

 Why are we doing this?
 What use cases does it support?
 What is the expected